-Zones of Regulation is a an approach used to support children to further develop their social and emotional skills.
-Essentially it helps pupils to better understand their feelings as well as teaching strategies to aid them in regulating their emotions and behaviours.
+Zones of Regulation is an approach used to support children to further develop their social and emotional skills.
+Essentially, it helps pupils to better understand their feelings, as well as teaching strategies to aid them in regulating their emotions and behaviours.

 Every classroom is set up with a 'calming zone' where children can go to regulate their emotions and behaviours.